fabrizio-t/taskit/README.md

 ```
 cd TasKit
 ```
-3. Create a .env file in the root directory of the project
+3. Create a `.env` file in the `Server` directory of the project
 ```
+cd Server
 touch .env
 ```
 4. Add the following environment variables to the `.env` file